Danny Pino: Career

 Pino is known for his performance as the Mexican drug lord Armadillo Quintero on FX's The Shield.
 He has also appeared in the films The Lost City (2005) and Flicka (2006), which featured Tim McGraw, and starred in the hit CBS series Cold Case as Detective Scotty Valens.
 In 2011, Pino joined the cast of Law & Order: Special Victims Unit for its 13th season, along with Chase actress Kelli Giddish, coinciding with Christopher Meloni's departure.
 On SVU, Pino portrayed NYPD Detective Nick Amaro, a detective transferring from the narcotics squad to the Special Victims Unit.

 Pino wrote two episodes of Cold Case: "Stealing Home" and "Metamorphosis".
 Starting in 2005, he has been in six CBS Cares public service announcements, with other stars of CBS original programs.
 He has made single appearances on The Sharon Osbourne Show in 2004, The Late Late Show with Craig Ferguson in 2005, The Drop in 2005, Entertainment Tonight in 2008, and The Ellen DeGeneres Show in 2011.
 In 2016, he played Alex Vargas in Scandal and Democratic Senator Luke Healy in BrainDead.

 In 2017, he joined the cast of the procedural crime drama series Gone, as FBI agent John Bishop, alongside Chris Noth and Leven Rambin.
 He currently co-stars in FX's Sons of Anarchy spinoff series Mayans M.C., as cartel leader Miguel Galindo.

 In August 2020, he joined the cast of Stephen Chbosky's film adaptation of the broadway musical Dear Evan Hansen as Larry Murphy, a role that was re-conceived for the film from "father" to "stepfather," with the character renamed as Larry Mora.

 Personal life

-Pino is fluent in Spanish as evidenced by TV shows such as Cold Case and Mayans MC, and interviews he has done.
+Pino is fluent in Spanish as evidenced by TV shows such as Cold Case and Mayans M.C., and interviews he has done.

 Pino and his wife, Lilly, married February 15, 2002.
 They have two sons, Luca Daniel, born February 15, 2006, and Julian Franco, born June 5, 2007.